holytiny/github-git-workflow/README.md

 npm start feature:doc
 ```

-Then a new branch named `doc` should be created.
+Then a new branch named `feature/doc` should be created.

 ```shell
 * feature/doc